Signal distribution and networking solutions

 • Flexible media clocking

-d&b products integrating MILAN networking will be gradually introduced from 2019 onwards, while continuing to support other relevant audio networking standards, such as Dante, in current and future products.
+The DS20 Audio network bridge is the first d&b product to integrate Milan networking.
+More will be gradually introduced, with continued support for other relevant audio networking standards, such as Dante, in current and future products.